MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/1 From Zero to One.md

 		* If $V_{IL}$ were reduced, $V_{OH}$ would only increase by a small amount.
 		* If $V_{IL}$ were increased, $V_{OH}$ would drop precipitously.

+## 1.6.5 The Static Discipline
+* To avoid inputs falling into the forbidden zone, digital logic gates are designed to conform to the static discipline.